 How to Use Keyword Synonyms to Improve Your Content

-If you’re not already familiar, keyword stuffing is the practice of repeating an exact-match keyword numerous times in an attempt to game the Google algorithm and engineer the SERPs to rank for that keyword.
+If you’re not already familiar, keyword stuffing is the practice of repeating an exact-match keyword numerous times.
+This is usually done with the intention to outsmart the Google algorithm and make certain pages rank for a specific keyword.

 But if Google understands logical equivalence …does it also understand when words mean similar things?
 In other words, does Google know that “parakeet” and “bird” are related?

 Hummingbird update wasn’t created to limit you, but to reward high-quality content that users value.
-You can use it to your advantage and achieve the same goal as keyword stuffers of yore without creating blog posts and landing pages that sound like they were written for an elementary school.
+You can use it to your advantage and achieve the same goal as keyword stuffers but without the need to create blog posts and landing pages that sound like they were written for an elementary school.
 No one likes those, you wouldn’t either.

 What are Keyword Synonyms?

-You can probably already guess what a keyword synonym is: it’s a word or phrase that means something similar to your keyword.
-If you’re writing a post about “dog food,” keyword synonyms might be “food for dogs,” “food for old dogs,” “pet food,” or “puppy food.”
+A keyword’s synonym is a word or phrase that means something similar to your keyword.
+For example, if you’re writing a post about “dog food,” keyword synonyms might be “food for dogs,” “food for old dogs,” “pet food,” or “puppy food.”

 You might have heard that joke: “An SEO expert walks into a bar, pub, grill, brewery, bartender, Irish house, beer, cocktails, drinks, liquor…”